jelle619/JelleZwie.rs/mkdocs/characters/docs/Dragon RP/Bluefire.md

 Bluefire knows some alchemy, which he can use to brew potions that might be useful in certain cases.
 He needs to prepare these beforehand.

 ### Technologically adept
 Spending time of the overworld with the humans gave him a chance to become familiar with technology.
-He is able to infiltrate systems and write software.
+Hacking and writing software is his specialty.

 ## Backstory
 A long time ago, one of Bluefire's ancestors became a servant of the darkness to protect his beloved ones from them in return for what he did to save the land and the people he held dear to his heart.